Here are some most common definitions used in RedTrack and Affiliate marketing:

 Pixel (tracking pixel) - Image Pixel is an alternative way of passing information about some successful action.

-Postback - a method of passing conversions from an affiliate network to a tracker that allows to analyze which traffic channel or segment is performing better, which offers are more popular, and any other information that may help optimize the campaign.
+Postback - a method of passing conversions from an affiliate network to a tracker that allows analyzing which traffic channel or segment is performing better, which offers are more popular, and any other information that may help optimize the campaign.

 Postback URL - a URL that sends the information about a certain conversion from one server to another.